GrimReaper2654/Taj-Game/README.md

-# Taj-Game
+# Bird-Game
-A game involving our lord and savoiur, TAJ THE TERRORIST!
+A game involving our lord and savoiur, TOMA(HAWK) THE TERRORIST!